corsairmarks/combined_silfae_revisited/mod/README.md

 * 3.0.0 Update for compatibility with Stellaris version 3.2.2 "Herbert"
     * Apply new mono-gender portrait rules
     * Ganglions are alway male, as their description indicates
-    * Holofrixigams are genderless (role-play wise they are mini-gestalts)
+    * Holofrixigrams are genderless (role-play wise they are mini-gestalts)
     * More Pop clothing selector refinements
     * Apply base game rule changes (precalc for jobs)
     * Convert from a trigger to a game rule override for the special rule to allow enslaved Ganglions as Head Researchers